 - The number of shares you got on social media

-But it is pretty obvious that a marketing campaign has more than 1 goal to be achieved.
-Hence it becomes imperative that marketers analyze the productivity to get the hang of the success status of each aspect of their campaign.
+But a marketing campaign has more than 1 goal to be achieved.
+Hence it becomes imperative that marketers analyze KPIs, social media metrics, ROI, and overall productivity to get the hang of the success status of each aspect of their campaign.

 Metrics for Measuring Marketing Productivity

 The idiom “What gets measured, gets managed” doesn’t fall off the tree here.
-There are 4 basic components of marketing around which the entire productivity metrics revolve-
+There are four basic components of marketing around which the entire productivity metrics revolve-

-- Input (includes content, backlinks, traffic on the webpage)
+- Input (includes content, backlinks, and traffic on the webpage)

-- Cost (includes Hiring Cost, customer acquisition cost, cost of the tools)
+- Cost (includes hiring cost, customer acquisition cost, and cost of the tools)

-- Output (includes Revenue, social media shares, leads)
+- Output (includes revenue, social media shares, and leads)

 Quantitative data like sales and returns alone do not necessarily convey the actual value of the organization.
-It is important to measure productivity aspects and answer questions like-
+It is essential to measure productivity aspects and answer questions, such as:

 - Am I targeting the correct audience?